This post may contain affiliate links. Please read my disclosure for more information.

 This was a recipe that was believed to have been created by working class families who only had a handful of simple ingredients at home, including eggs and bacon and not a lot of money for food.

 The result was a tasty meal that is a family favorite to this day.
+And, if you have a little extra money, you can use ground beef to add some meatballs!

 - Pasta (preferably spaghetti)